Overview

 Skills by Interest Area

-• Developing tailored analytics solutions for NGS datasets (WES, bulk RNAseq, scRNAseq, ChIP-Seq, CUT&RUN, CRISPR-screen)
+• Tailored analytics solutions for NGS (WES, bulk RNAseq, scRNAseq, ChIP-Seq, CUT&RUN, CRISPR-screen, Visium 10X Genomics) and proteomics data (LC-MS/MS)

-• Performing variant calling analysis to detect point and structural mutations
+• Variant calling analysis to detect point and structural mutations

-• Performing differential gene/protein expression and pathway enrichment analysis
+• Differential gene/protein expression and pathway enrichment analysis

 • Programmatic configuration and browsing of genomic data via UCSC track hubs

-• Developing Shiny web applications to interactively explore multi-omics data
+• Shiny web applications to interactively explore multi-omics data

 2. Machine Learning